Aliases for HPSE Gene

 GeneCards Summary for HPSE Gene

 HPSE (Heparanase) is a Protein Coding gene.
-Diseases associated with HPSE include gallbladder cancer and colon adenocarcinoma.
-Among its related pathways are Proteoglycans in cancer and Disease.
-GO annotations related to this gene include protein dimerization activity and beta-glucuronidase activity.
+Diseases associated with HPSE include Urofacial Syndrome 1 and Gastric Signet Ring Cell Adenocarcinoma.
+Among its related pathways are Proteoglycans in cancer and Chondroitin sulfate/dermatan sulfate metabolism.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and syndecan binding.
 An important paralog of this gene is HPSE2.